medaminerjb/django-currency-updater/README.md

 - **Error Handling**: Includes robust error handling for API requests and database operations.
 - **Task Scheduling**: Schedule periodic updates for currency rates using a scheduler.
 - **Currency Preloading**: Load predefined currency data into the database.
+- **Currency Conversion in Templates**: Use the {% currency %} template tag to convert prices between currencies directly in your Django templates.

 ---